Legally Reviewed by Dale R. Rose on June 30, 2026

 - Wrongful death damages

 Economic damages refer to actual monetary costs, including medical expenses such as medications, surgeries, treatments, and ongoing care; lost wages for time unable to work; loss of future earning capacity; and other related costs.
+Non-economic damages typically cover mental anguish, pain and suffering, and loss of consortium.
+Your motorcycle wreck attorney may help assign a monetary value to these types of losses and gather supporting evidence to substantiate your claim.

 How to Prove Liability in a Motorcycle Wreck Claim